How to Solve Technical Difficulties with RF over Fiber Equipment

 4. Monitoring and Control (M&C) access – HRC products

-There are a number of M&C module variants available to monitor and control the ViaLite equipment, depending upon the enclosure type and the support required.
-To assist in connecting to these M&C modules, a guide has been provided with detailed instructions, including access passwords and the differences in connecting to the HRC-1, HRC-3 and HRC-5, as well as the ODE-MINI and ODE-A4 Site Controller, the GPS Splitter Rack and Mil Aero OEM’s.
+There are a few M&C module variants available to monitor and control the ViaLite equipment, depending upon the enclosure type and the support required.
+To assist in connecting to these M&C modules, a guide has been provided with detailed instructions, including access passwords and the differences in connecting to the legacy HRC-1, HRC-3, and the ODE-MINI and ODE-A4 Site Controller, the GPS Splitter Rack and Mil-Aero OEM’s.

 5. What to do if your card or module does not show up in the M&C software or Web GUI